You are here

 Learning

-screen sharing, etc., may not be used, and will likely be disabled for your session, so you only need to learn the
+The Court will only be using the audio and video functionality of ZoomGov.
+Other functions like text chat, screen sharing, etc., may not be used, and will likely be disabled for your session, so you only need to learn the basics of ZoomGov for audio and video.
+Learn how to select the correct source for both, how to mute/unmute your audio, and Start/Stop your video:

 Before Every Court Session using ZoomGov